lgiordani/cabook/manuscript/part_0_introduction/chapter_02_about_the_book.md

 ## Submitting issues or patches

 This book is not a collaborative effort.
 It is the product of my work, and it expresses my personal view on some topics, and also follows my way of teaching.
-Both can be definitely improved, and they might also be wrong, so I am open to suggestions, and I will gladly receive any report about mistakes or any request for clarifications.
+Both can definitely be improved, and they might also be wrong, so I am open to suggestions, and I will gladly receive any report about mistakes or any request for clarifications.
 Feel free to use the GitHub Issues of the [book repository](https://github.com/lgiordani/cabook/issues) or of the projects presented in the book.
 I will answer or fix issues as soon as possible, and if needed I will publish a new version of the book with the correction.
 Thanks!

+## About the author

+My name is Leonardo Giordani, I was born in 1977 with Star Wars, bash, Apple ][, BSD, Dire Straits, The Police, Rumours, The Silmarillion.
+I'm interested in operating systems and computer languages, photography, fantasy and science fiction, video- and boardgames, guitar playing, and (too) many other things.

+I studied and used several programming languages, from the Z80 and x86 Assembly to Python and Scala.
+I love mathematics and cryptography.
+I’m mainly interested in open source software, and I like both the theoretical and practical aspects of computer science.

+After having worked for 13 years in the field of satellite imagery, I am now working at [WeGotPOP](www.wegotpop.com), a London-based company that creates software for film productions.

+In 2013 I started publishing some technical thoughts at [The Digital Cat](http://thedigitalcatonline.com).